ulises-jeremias/slack-voice-message/README.md

 ## Usage

-After you install this extension, a new button with a microphone icon will be added to the message bar in Slack.
+Once this extension is installed, a new button with a microphone icon will be added to the message bar in Slack.

 <img src="./assets/button.png" width="300">

-1. Click the button with a microphone
+Just click the button with a microphone and record your voice message!
-2. Allow this extension to use your microphone (you only need to do this once)

 <img src="./assets/recording.png" width="300">

-3. Record your voice message
-4. Drag & drop downloaded audio file into a dialog in Slack
+After, drag & drop downloaded audio file into a dialog in Slack and you are ready to send message!
-5. Send message

 Your recordings aren't sent anywhere and are only stored locally on your machine.